Susan E. Quaggin, MD, FASN, Past President

 “My tenure on ASN Council comes at a promising time: one of many challenges but also great opportunities for advancing nephrology,” she says.
 “I am a passionate advocate for patients and the subspecialty, working tirelessly to enhance and broaden the scope of nephrology practice, campaign for enhanced public and political awareness of nephrology, recommend innovations in training, and advance translation of new discoveries to the clinic.
 The perspective I have on these issues is shaped by my life as a clinician and physician-scientist.”

-She has also served on the American Society of Clinical Investigation Council, ISN Executive Council, Nexus Meeting Committee and Publications Committee; and was a standing member and then Chair of the National Institute of Health’s PBKD Study Section.
-She currently sits on Scientific Advisory Boards for Astra Zeneca, Roche, Novartis, and is a member of the Scientific Board of Governor’s of the Lowy Medical Research Institute (LMRI), and is Co-founder and CSO of Mannin Research.
+She has also served on the American Society of Clinical Investigation Council, ISN Executive Council, Nexus Meeting Committee and Publications Committee; was a standing member and then Chair of the National Institute of Health's PBKD Study Section and is a councilor of the Association of American Physicians.
+She currently sits on Scientific Advisory Boards for Astra Zeneca, Roche, and is a member of the Scientific Board of Governor's of the Lowy Medical Research Institute (LMRI), and is Co-founder of Mannin Research.

-Dr. Quaggin’s awards and honors include the International Society of Nephrology (ISN) Alfred Newton Richards Award for Basic Science, (2013); a Kidney Foundation of Canada Medal for Research Excellence, (2009); American Heart Association, Hypertension Council Donald Seldin Lecture and Award, (2012); Princesses’ Lectureship at the Victor Chang Cardiovascular Research Institute, (2013); a Distinguished Finnish Professorship (2012-2017) and Honorary Doctorate from the University of Southern Denmark (2020).
-She was elected to the American Society for Clinical Investigation in 2006, the Association of American Physicians in 2013 and to the National Academy of Medicine in 2019.
+Dr. Quaggin's awards and honors include the International Society of Nephrology (ISN) Alfred Newton Richards Award for Basic Science, (2013); a Kidney Foundation of Canada Medal for Research Excellence, (2009); American Heart Association, Hypertension Council Donald Seldin Lecture and Award, (2012); Princesses' Lectureship at the Victor Chang Cardiovascular Research Institute, (2013); a Distinguished Finnish Professorship (2012-2017) an Honorary Doctorate from the University of Southern Denmark (2020), AHA Distinguished Scientist Award in 2022 and was co-recipient of the Grand Prix Scientifique from the Fondation Lefoulon-Delalande in 2023.
+She was elected to the American Society for Clinical Investigation in 2006, the Association of American Physicians in 2013, the National Academy of Medicine in 2019, the National Academy of Investigators in 2021 and the American Academy of Arts and Sciences in 2023.